Rahulsingh2003/Portfolio/README.md

 To view the demo: **[click here](https://the-simplefolio.netlify.app/)**

 ---

-## Why do you need a portfolio? ☝️

-- Professional way to showcase your work
-- Increases your visibility and online presence
-- Shows you’re more than just a resume

 ## Getting Started 🚀

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.